 After the verdict, Raleva was released; the next day he returned home to Vohilava and his lawyer filed an appeal.
 A resident of Vohilava told Mongabay the community is thrilled to have Raleva back and is hopeful the appeal will clear his name.

-Mac Lai Sima Gianna’s machinery remains in Vohilava, but the company has yet to resume working in the area, despite the plans they announced at the September 27 meeting.
+Sime’s machinery remains in Vohilava, but her company has yet to resume working in the area, despite the plans they announced at the September 27 meeting.